Sashimi: Safety

 Freezing is often used to kill parasites.
-According to a European Union regulation, freezing fish at −20 °C (−4 °F) for 24 hours kills parasites.
+According to a European Union Regulation No. 843/2004, freezing fish at −20 °C (−4 °F) for 24 hours kills parasites.
 (Note: The requirement for frozen products was removed from Regulation (EC) No 853/2004 through an amendment made by Commission Regulation (EU) No 1020/2008.
 This amendment, adopted on 17 October 2008, modified certain provisions of the original regulation, including the rules concerning the freezing of products of animal origin.
 One of the key changes in this amendment was related to the removal of the blanket requirement for freezing certain products (like fishery products) before processing or distribution, allowing more flexibility for businesses in handling, storage, and distribution under certain conditions.
-This change was part of a broader effort to simplify the hygiene rules applicable to food businesses while maintaining food safety standards.)
-The U.S. Food and Drug Administration (FDA) recommends freezing at −35 °C (−31 °F) for 15 hours, or at −20 °C (−4 °F) for 7 days.
+This change was part of a broader effort to simplify the hygiene rules that apply to food businesses while maintaining food safety standards.)
+As of August 2024, the Fish and Fishery Products Hazards and Controls manual published by the U.S. Food and Drug Administration (FDA) recommends freezing at −35 °C (−31 °F) for 15 hours, or at −20 °C (−4 °F) for 7 days.
+(Note: The FDA advice also includes the caveat that "These conditions may not be suitable for freezing particularly large fish (e.g., thicker than 6 inches).
+It may be necessary for you to conduct a study to determine effective control parameters specific to your freezing method, fish thickness, fish species, method of preparation, and target parasites.")

-While Canada does not federally regulate freezing fish, British Columbia and Alberta voluntarily adhere to guidelines similar to the FDA's.
-Ontario attempted to legislate freezing as part of raw food handling requirements, though this was soon withdrawn due to protests by the industry that the subtle flavors and texture of raw fish would be destroyed by freezing.
-Instead, Ontario has decided to consider regulations on how raw fish must be handled prior to serving.
+While Canada does not federally regulate freezing fish, British Columbia and Alberta voluntarily adhere to guidelines that are similar to the FDA's.
+Ontario attempted to legislate freezing as part of raw food handling requirements.
+This was soon withdrawn due to industry protests that the subtle flavors and texture of raw fish would be destroyed by freezing.
+Instead, Ontario has decided to consider regulations on how raw fish must be handled before serving.

-Some fish for sashimi are treated with carbon monoxide to keep the flesh red for a longer time in storage.
+Some fish for sashimi are treated with carbon monoxide to keep the flesh red longer in storage.
 This practice can make spoiled fish appear fresh.

 Eating chicken sashimi is a serious food poisoning risk.
 Despite it being on menus, it is hard to find, and many chefs cook it incorrectly.
-Chicken sashimi is also often sourced at certain restaurants from the thigh, liver and outer breast.
+Chicken sashimi is also often sourced by certain restaurants from the thigh, liver, and outer breast.

 Environmental concerns

-With the constant amount of fishing, bluefin tuna population rates have been steadily declining.
+With the constant amount of fishing, bluefin tuna populations have been steadily declining.
 A proposed solution has been farming bluefin tuna in fisheries.
-Historically, this has posed a problem in that the captive fish are not raised from spawn, but rather from small wild fish that are netted and transported to the farms, mostly in the Mediterranean.
-However, Japanese scientists have found a way to successfully breed and raise the fish entirely in captivity.
+Historically, this has posed a problem in that the captive fish are not raised from spawn.
+Rather, they are raised from small wild fish that are netted and transported to the farms, mostly in the Mediterranean.
+However, Japanese scientists have found a way to breed and raise the fish entirely in captivity successfully.